sbkoth/sbkoth.github.io/content/services/enterprise-datahub.md

 ---
 title: Enterprise Data Hub Platform
 icon: Database
-description: Design and implement scalable, secure stream data platforms with Kafka, Kubernetes, and cloud infrastructure
+description: Design and implementation of scalable, secure stream data platforms with Kafka, Kubernetes, and cloud infrastructure
 ---

 # Enterprise Data Hub Platform

-We architect and implement robust enterprise data hub platforms that serve as the backbone for modern data-driven organizations.
-Our services include:
+Architecture and implementation of robust enterprise data hub platforms that serve as the backbone for modern data-driven organizations.
+Services include:

 - Multi-cloud Kafka cluster architecture and implementation
 - Cross-datacenter data replication and synchronization